 |Oracle® Fusion Middleware Application Adapter for J.D.
 Edwards OneWorld User's Guide for Oracle WebLogic Server

 J.D.
 Edwards OneWorld enables you to specify inbound functionality for Master Business Functions (MBF).
-The following topics describe how to enable outbound and inbound transaction processing in J.D.
+This chapter describe how to enable outbound and inbound transaction processing in J.D.
 Edwards OneWorld and how to modify the

 This section describes the settings that are required in the JDE.INI file for the XML call object kernel (outbound and inbound processing).